-Noise pollution impacts on hundreds and thousands of people living in the UK every day.
-The impacts of noise nuisance can be significant leading to; disruption, anxiety, irritation and in serious cases it can lead to stress, anger and loss of sleep.
+Noise pollution impacts on thousands of people living in the UK every day.
+The impacts of noise nuisance can be significant leading to disruption, anxiety, irritation and, in serious cases, it can lead to stress, anger and loss of sleep.
 Noise is defined as unwanted sound.

 What types of noise can lead to a noise nuisance?

 Noise can come from a number of different sources and what may be pleasant to some people may be a nuisance to others.
 The main types of noise likely to cause noise nuisances have been identified as neighbour and domestic noise, barking dogs, transportation, construction and demolition, commercial and leisure and industrial.

 What is the process of investigating a noise nuisance?

 If you are troubled by noise there are several courses of action you may take:

 - If you are concerned about noise from a neighbour, local business, manufacturer or equipment in the street, initially it would best to approach the person responsible and explain the problem as they may not be aware.
 This approach will give an opportunity to resolve the problem.